Poikilos/Audiere/README.md

 I only made this modernized fork since I wrote a whole sound implementation based on it before finding out that the linux package was based on the (VERY) old and deprecated sourceforge release version 1.9.4.
 However, maybe this will bring the project back to life, as there are several others on GitHub (and AUR) doing some great work on Audiere (so far, the only central location for that work is here).

 ## Download
 * Linux download is available on [releases](https://github.com/expertmm/Audiere/releases) page.
+You'll have to download the appropriate tar.gz file then use "Compiling" instructions below.

 ## Differences from original sourceforge version
 * too many to name.
 See release notes for all releases especially first (1.10.1): <https://github.com/expertmm/Audiere/releases>